Nitrokey/nitrokey-documentation/pro/linux/hard-disk-encryption.md

 Note: [Aloaha Crypt](http://www.aloaha.com/aloaha-crypt-disk/) is based on TrueCrypt/VeraCrypt but without the described security limitation.

-## Hard Disk Encryption on Linux with LUKS/dm-crypt and Nitrokey Pro 2
+## Hard Disk Encryption on Linux with LUKS/dm-crypt

 Here are [excellent instructions](http://blog.kumina.nl/2010/07/two-factor-luks-using-ubuntu/) how to use Nitrokey to encrypt your hard disk under Linux with LUKS/dm-crypt.
 [Other instructions](https://wiki.ubuntu.com/SmartCardLUKSDiskEncryption).